 REGISTRATION FORM TO JOIN THE INSPIRING ERA COMMUNITY

+Join our community and stay informed!

-To further the implementation of the ERA Policy Agenda, Inspiring ERA is creating a community of organisations and individuals interested in learning and sharing experiences with each other.
+We're building a community of individuals and organisations eager to support the implementation of the ERA Policy Agenda and to learn and share experiences with each other.

+WORDCLOUD IMAGE OF STAKEHOLDERS

-To stay informed, please join the Inspiring ERA mailing list by selecting the information you would like to receive from us:
+To stay informed, please join the INSPIRING ERA mailing list by selecting the information you would like to receive from us:

-𝤿 I'd like to receive the quarterly Inspiring ERA newsletter
+𝤿 I'd like to receive the quarterly INSPIRING ERA newsletter

-𝤿 I'd like to receive invitations to events and mutual learning activities, as well as insight reports and other information materials produced by the Inspiring ERA project
+𝤿 I'd also like to receive invitations to events and mutual learning activities, as well as insight reports and other information materials produced by the INSPIRING ERA project

 Name: